sunnya97/ethereum-developers-guide/writing-tests.md

 ###### [Catching Throws](http://truffleframework.com/tutorials/testing-for-throws-in-solidity-tests) \[5 min read\]

-This guest tutorial from Truffle shows how to use test for throws within smart contract execution.
+This tutorial from Truffle shows how to use test for throws within smart contract execution.